“RAISE AWARENESS OF THE HIGH PREVALENCE OF HEALTHCARE MALNUTRITION”

 Vision: To provide the healthcare community, including acute care facilities, rehabilitation facilities, home healthcare and nursing homes, with a full spectrum of resources to assess and ultimately minimize healthcare-related malnutrition.

 While the healthcare industry focuses mainly on the increasing incidence of obesity, the prevalence of hospital malnutrition is equally alarming.
-Studies have documented the breadth and severity of undernourishment in hospitals for nearly 30 years, revealing that up to 55% of hospital patients are undernourished or at risk (Reilly & McWhirter).
+Studies have documented the breadth and severity of undernourishment in hospitals for more than 30 years, revealing that up to 55% of hospital patients are undernourished or at risk (Reilly & McWhirter).
 This percentage is equivalent to over 33 million individuals in the United States, annually.
 This number exceeds the number of patients affected by healthcare acquired infections and medication errors combined on an annual basis.
 Many have found that healthcare malnutrition is a variable associated with poor healing, high complication rates, as well as higher rates of morbidity and mortality and ultimately, higher costs to healthcare.
-To date, many U.S. hospitals are attempting to deal with the prevalence of malnutrition, but are lacking the outcome data and the protocol to collect the data to support their efforts. nutritionDay in the U.S. will provide them with this information.
+To date, many US hospitals are attempting to deal with the prevalence of malnutrition, but are lacking the outcome data and the protocol to collect the data to support their efforts. nutritionDay in the US will provide them with this information.

 *If you have more than 20 patients per unit on nutritionDay, all patients on the unit must be included in nutritionDay.
 If you have less than 20 patients on nutritionDay, continue nutritionDay on subsequent days until you have gathered data on 20 unique patients.